 Cheiridopsis rostrata (L.) N.E.Br.

-Cheiridopsis rostrata is a mat-forming succulent with long, upright, gray-green leaves.
-It resembles Cheiridopsis namaquensis but grows in a wetter climate.
-Flowers are daisy-like, yellow and appear in mid-winter.
+Cheiridopsis rostrata has a similar appearance to Cheiridopsis namaquensis but grows in a wetter climate.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care